Learn basic HTML formatting you can use to format content in your posts and pages …

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Tab, not in the Visual Tab.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML tags correctly in the Text Editor, not in the Visual Editor.

-For example, if you type the text shown below in the Visual Content Tab …
+For example, if you enter the following text in the Visual Editor …

-Your text will look like this when your post is published …
+Your text will look like this when you publish your post …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).